Go back to school with the Training Fund

 If you are unable to reimburse the Fund, then you will not be able to access Training Fund benefits for a period of two years.
 If you have received a hardship withdrawal from your college, inform your Regional Education Navigator as you may be able to receive a repayment waiver.

 Q: Why can’t I take a class that’s not part of my program if I think I need it?

 A: Classes other than those listed as pre-requisites or courses required by your program are not covered by the Tuition Assistance benefit.
-If you would like to discuss your individual situation, contact your Career and Education Navigator.
+If you would like to discuss your individual situation, contact your Regional Education Navigator.